analyticsbot/deep-learning/ml-concepts/Readme.md

    - Useful in tasks involving similarity learning, such as face recognition.

    **Avoid When:**
    - When training data does not provide adequate positive/negative pairs.
+Good quality negative pairs are also needed.

-### Evaluation Metrics
+## F. Evaluation Metrics

 #### 1. Area Under the Curve (AUC)
 #### Description: